Joey Votto Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Brewers pitching staff ranks 20th in MLB.

-- The Brewers have the 15th-ranked team ERA across all league pitching staffs (4.10).
+- The Brewers' 4.05 team ERA ranks 12th across all league pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs given up (114 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (114 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.